mmistakes/so-simple-theme/events/stancon2018Helsinki/index.md

 # Scholarships

-Thanks to our genereous sponsors (see below) we are able to offer a limited number of scholarships covering registration and accommodation, and even more limited number of scholarships covering also (partially) travel costs.
+Thanks to our genereous sponsors (see below) we are able to offer a limited number of scholarships covering registration, and even more limited number of scholarships covering also (partially) accommodation and travel costs.
 The scholarships are aimed at students who would not otherwise be able to attend.
 To apply for a scholarship fill [the scholarship application form](https://docs.google.com/forms/d/e/1FAIpQLScZ8vCNxqvPrlTJZrQrot1xVc9QnVwiTLOUjOj0yv3cF57juA/viewform?usp=sf_link).

 # [Accommodation](#accommodation)